 - Princess Cays

 - St Thomas

 DO YOU HAVE A FAVOURITE CRUISE?

 Symphony of the Seas – our Symphony cruise was as near perfect a cruise you could ask for.
 This ship was amazing.
 There was something going on no matter what time of day it is.

-Great food options, especially when it came to specialty dining.
-We ate at a different specialty restaurant every night and the food was some of the best food we had ever experienced at sea.
+Great food options, especially when it came to speciality dining.
+We ate at a different speciality restaurant every night and the food was some of the best food we had ever experienced at sea.